 The best of the many good features of the grip frame is the rubberized backstrap.
 This backstrap not only effectively reduces felt recoil, it hugs and grips the palm of the shooting hand to provide a comfortable, positive grip.
 The result is a grip that seems to mold to the shooter’s hand, instead of having to mold your hand to fit the grip.
 The 9C1 arrives with two magazines in a rugged, lockable, foam-lined hard case with a partitioned storage compartment for extra magazines or cleaning supplies.

-The 9C1's promise of comfortable shooting proved to be true.
+At the Range The 9C1's promise of comfortable shooting proved to be true.
 The compact grip frame provides enough room for a full three-finger grip.
 The shock-absorbing backstrap is effective at reducing felt recoil.
 This was especially true when using standard pressure rounds.
 It felt more like shooting a .380 than a 9 mm.
 For anyone looking for a low-recoil defensive option, the 9C1 would provide a good choice without reducing the caliber size.

 The slide requires the usual amount of grip strength and pressure to cycle as most mid-sized 9 mm pistols.
 The magazine release has a smooth surface but it's easy to locate and operate.
 The blued-steel magazines are constructed in-house by FMK instead of a third-party vendor.
 They're sturdy, well constructed and all four of the test samples, including a 10-round version, locked tightly and dropped freely.